gpeterson406/Greenwood_Book/_book/08-multipleLinearRegression.md

 sensitivity measures were taken).
 Then the *DU* was measured again (variable called ``du2``).
 One would expect that there would be a relationship between the upper tolerance levels of the subjects before and after treatment.
 But maybe the treatments impact that relationship?
-We can use our indicator approach to see if the treatments provide a shift to higher tolerances after accounting for the relationship between the two measurements^[Models like this with a categorical variable and quantitative variable are often called *ANCOVA* or *analysis of covariance* models but really are just versions of our linear models we've been using throughout this material.].
+We can use our indicator \index{indicator}
+approach to see if the treatments provide a shift to higher tolerances after accounting for the relationship between the two measurements^[Models like this with a categorical variable and quantitative variable are often called *ANCOVA* or *analysis of covariance* models but really are just versions of our linear models we've been using throughout this material.].
 The scatterplot^[Note that we employed some specific options in the ``legend`` option to get the legend to fit on this scatterplot better.
 Usually you can avoid this but the ``coords`` option defined a location and the ``columns`` option made it a two column legend.] of the results in Figure \@ref(fig:Figure8-21) shows some variation in the